mozilla-releng/relengdocs/procedures/misc-operations/manually-beetmove.rst

   We're going to be pushing files to archive.m.o, which lends it some legitimacy: let's make sure this is a valid request.

   Generally we want to upload to an existing directory structure, e.g. https://archive.mozilla.org/pub/firefox/nightly/ or https://archive.mozilla.org/pub/mobile/toolchains/ or the like.
-If we need a new directory structure, we should coordinate with Product Delivery to make sure we have the right permissions and the right cleanup rules set.
+If we need a new directory structure, we should coordinate with SRE Services to make sure we have the right permissions and the right cleanup rules set.

 2. Fork/clone the `repo <https://github.com/mozilla-releng/beetmove-telemetry>`_.